kelleymichelle/brainstorm/NOTES.md

 # To Do as of 10/23

-- idea show page: allow investors to save/fund ideas to fulfill investor has many ideas thorugh inventors etc. Maybe option to follow an inventor?
+- allow investors to add notes to a favorited idea

 - refactor code and create partials